Mendocino County Today: Sunday, Oct. 15, 2017

 SURGICAL AND CONSTRUCTION masks were sold out Thursday everywhere in Marin County where smoke was so heavy Mount Tamalpais was not visible.

-REDWOOD / POTTER FIRES (MENDOCINO LAKE COMPLEX) INCIDENT INFORMATION:
+REDWOOD/POTTER FIRES (MENDOCINO LAKE COMPLEX) INCIDENT INFORMATION

 Last Updated: October 14, 2017 8:59 pm